StackStorm/st2docs/docs/source/install/k8s_ha.rst

 based on `Kubernetes <https://kubernetes.io/>`__, a container orchestration platform at planet scale.

 The cluster deploys a minimum of 2 replicas for each component of StackStorm microservices for redundancy and reliability.
-It also configures backends like MongoDB HA Replicaset, RabbitMQ HA and etcd cluster that st2 relies on for database, communication bus, and distributed coordination respectively.
+It also configures backends like MongoDB HA Replicaset, RabbitMQ HA and Redis Sentinel cluster that st2 relies on for database, communication bus, and distributed coordination respectively.
 That raises a fleet of more than ``30`` pods total.

 The source code for K8s resource templates is available as a GitHub repo: